DevXplorer-ArJn/MYOSA-6.0-bagbee/bagbee.md

 <i>Final alarm escalation following an unverified suspicious movement</i>
 </p>

 ### Videos

 The complete BagBee demonstration is provided as a local MP4 file in the same folder as this Markdown file.
-YouTube links are not used, in accordance with the MYOSA submission requirements.

 <video controls width="100%">
 <source src="bagbee-demo.mp4" type="video/mp4">